 Runners from the nearby fitness center ran along the boardwalk.
 They ran singly, legs and arms glistening.
 They followed a line, from the fitness center, past the marina, past the deli, to the boat ramp, back to the same place where they started.
 Back and forth, up and down the boardwalk, sweating, arms swinging, back and forth, back and forth, wishful perpetual motion machines.
 Younger females.
 Older males.

 It was a perfect day to walk or run.
 Sunlight in the open air always feels good.
 The runners passed through the warm sunshine on a day like any other.

 Jeremy heard his name.

-He returned to the patio with his fresh sandwich.
-The pug came up to him again.
-It pressed its nose against his ankle.
+He returned to the patio with his fresh sandwich and found an empty table.
+The pug came up to him again and pressed its nose against his ankle.
 Standing on the casually littered concrete, it stared up between Jeremy’s legs.

 It was a fat little pug with demanding eyes.
 The animal stared directly at Jeremy’s carefully chosen sandwich.
 It stood perfectly still.
 The eyes did not move.